Code-Institute-Submissions/Rob-Mundy-noughts_and_crosses/README.md

         + The chosen number is replaced on the board with the user's mark (x or o)

-    + If computer's turn
+    + If it's the computer's turn

         + Randomised selection

-        + Only able to select from list of available spaces (indicated by the numbers on the board)
+        + Only able to select from the list of available spaces (indicated by the numbers on the board)

         + Selected number replaced on board by the computer's mark (x or o)